irbull/irbull.github.io/about.md

 **2002 - 2008: PhD, Computer Science / Software Engineering, University of Victoria**

 **2000 - 2002:  Master's of Mathematics, University of Waterloo**
-I studied the different [patterns of abstraction](docs/bull_thesis.pdf) we use while building mental models of large software systems.
-Our team built tools and extracted the concrete architecture of several open source systems, including the Linux Kernal, Mozilla Web Browser, Pine Mail Reader and many more.
+I studied the different patterns of abstraction we use while building mental models of large software systems.
+Our team built tools and extracted the concrete architecture of several open source systems, including the Linux Kernal, Mozilla Web Browser, Pine Mail Reader and many more. [[download](http://www.eclipse.org/pde/incubator/dependency-visualization/index.php)]

 **1995 - 2000: Bachelor of Mathematics, Honours Computer Science, Software Engineering Option**
+I Completed an Honours Computer Science degree with advanced courses in Real-Time Operating Systems, Computer Graphics and Compiler Construction.